 The Company contracts with health plans using an at-risk model.
 Under the at-risk model, the Company is responsible for the cost of all covered services provided to members assigned by the health plans to the Company in exchange for a fixed premium payment, which generally is a percentage of the health plans' premiums ("POP") paid by CMS.
 Through this capitation arrangement, the Company stands ready to provide assigned Medicare Advantage beneficiaries all their medical care via the Company's directly employed and affiliated physician/provider network.
 Since the Company controls and provides medical care to its assigned members, the Company acts as a principal in these capitation arrangements.
-As of December 31, 2023 and 2022, the Company had at-risk contracts in effect with 23 health plans and 24 health plans, respectively, across five states.
+As of December 31, 2024 and 2023, the Company had at-risk contracts in effect with 23 health plans across five states.